Murder of Paul Quinn: Controversial comments

 In November 2007 Bertie Ahern remarked in the Dáil that based on reports from the Gárdaí and PSNI that "this action was due to criminality".
 The following month Ahern backtracked, saying he "did not in any way intend to make an issue out of the character of Paul Quinn and I am happy to make that clear to the House".
 He added that the only criminals involved were those who had killed Paul Quinn.

-Shortly after Paul Quinns death, Conor Murphy said in an interview with Spotlight that "Paul Quinn was involved with smuggling and criminality and I think that everyone accepts that."
+Shortly after Paul Quinn's death, Conor Murphy said in an interview with Spotlight that "Paul Quinn was involved with smuggling and criminality and I think that everyone accepts that."

-During the 2020 Irish general election Conor Murphys' comments were an issue.
+During the 2020 Irish general election Conor Murphy's comments were an issue.

-Mary Lou McDonald said on 3 February 2020 that she would ask Conor Murphy to talk to Pauls' mother Breege.
-She also said that she did not believe that it had been said that Paul Quinn was a criminal, but that the best thing was for Conor Murphy to speak to Paul’s mother.
+Mary Lou McDonald said on 3 February 2020 that she would ask Conor Murphy to talk to Paul's mother Breege.
+She also said that she did not believe that it had been said that Paul Quinn was a criminal, but that the best thing was for Conor Murphy to speak to Paul's mother.
 Breege Quinn said that her son was definitely not involved in criminality and called on Conor Murphy to withdraw his remarks and make a public apology to the Quinn family.
 On 6 February 2020 Conor Murphy spoke to RTÉ and said that he had withdrawn the remarks he had made in 2007 and apologised to the Quinn family.
 Breege Quinn repeated her call for him to resign as Minister for Finance at Stormont.
 She said he "should finish off and get justice" for the Quinn family.
 She said he should "go and tell the PSNI and the Gardaí exactly who he was speaking to" in the IRA after the murder.
 She said she would not meet Conor Murphy until he "comes out publicly saying that he is going to the PSNI to give the names of the IRA that he spoke to in Cullyhanna".
 Mary Lou McDonald said that she had made an honest mistake when she said that she did not believe that Mr Murphy had said that Mr Quinn was involved in criminality.
 She had only realised her mistake when she saw the BBC Spotlight programme on which the comments were made.

 Breege Quinn denied that her family had suddenly started asking questions because of the election but she has been fighting for the past 13 years for justice.

-The general election was on 8 February 2020.

 On 17 February 2020 the Quinn family visited Stormont, accompanied by members of the SDLP.